lfkeitel/verbose/README.md

 Included handlers
 -----------------

-StdOutHandler
+StdoutHandler
 -------------

-The StdOutHandler will print colored log messages to stdout.
+The StdoutHandler will print colored log messages to stdout.
 This handler supports specifying a minimum and maximum log level.

 FileHandler